The Fall and Rise of Golf in Eleuthera

 The astonishing beauty and restorative tranquility of Eleuthera makes the Bahamian Island a must for a traveler seeking refuge from our chaotic planet.
 The access is easy from Fort Lauderdale, West Palm or Miami as Eleuthera has three airports, two of which that benefited from the long runways needed by the U.S. Navy and aviation mogul Juan Trippe.
 On a recent visit, we used about fifty percent of the tarmac at Governor’s Harbor, which is the perfect place to headquarter an Eleuthera visit.
-At Governors Harbor, the beaches on Eleuthera in February are empty, the food at Tippy’s Restaurant is spectacular with no reservations required and the entire Island awaits exploration.
+At Governors Harbor, the beaches on Eleuthera in February are empty and the entire Island awaits exploration.
 For the start of the November 2012 season, French Leave Marina Village will open in Governor’s Harbor to uniquely provide guests to the “Freedom Island” a uniquely first class cottage or bungalow and five star restaurant/bar with pool complex fronting the turquoise waters of the Caribbean.